saoudrizwan/Disk/README.md

 #### Application Support Directory `.applicationSupport`

-> Put app-created support files in the <Application_Home>/Library/Application support directory.
+> Put app-created support files in the `<Application_Home>/Library/Application Support` directory.
 In general, this directory includes files that the app uses to run but that should remain hidden from the user.
 This directory can also include data files, configuration files, templates and modified versions of resources loaded from the app bundle.

 #### Temporary Directory `.temporary`

-> Data that is used only temporarily should be stored in the <Application_Home>/tmp directory.
+> Data that is used only temporarily should be stored in the `<Application_Home>/tmp` directory.
 Although these files are not backed up to iCloud, remember to delete those files when you are done with them so that they do not continue to consume space on the user’s device.

 #### Application Group Shared Container `.sharedContainer(appGroupName: String)`